YEETEDWIN/YEETEDWIN/README.md

 *The [Website](https://yeetedwin.is-a.dev).
 Type on computer please, still haven't coded for other devices!*

 *Hey have you forked a pineapple before?
-I have thought!*
+I have though!*

 ---